-The tale is as old as the global market.
-Imagine the owners of a small e-commerce website selling, let’s say, dog sweaters.
-They are doing pretty good, especially in Spain, as their Analytics tools (surprisingly) shows them.
-Because they know that going global is essential to expand and grow, they want to translate their fancy little e-commerce to Spanish.
+The tale is as old as the global market: Imagine the owners of a small e-commerce website selling, let’s say, dog sweaters.
+They are doing pretty well, especially in Spain, as their Analytics tool (surprisingly) shows them.
+Because they know that going global is essential for expanding and growing, they want to translate their fancy little e-commerce website to Spanish.

-But hey, let’s face the reality!
-They don’t have the budget for a big translation agency.
-Where to find a qualified translator specialized in the field of dog fashion, you ask?
-With proper online tools it’s really not so difficult – you can go on one of the translator’s portals or simply go through all the freelancers’ profiles and contact the ones which are suitable to complete the tasks.
-Visiting translator’s fora is a good idea, too!
+But hey, let’s face the reality – They don’t have the budget for a big translation agency.
+Where can they find a qualified translator specialized in the field of dog fashion, you ask?
+With the right online tools, it’s really not so difficult – you can visit one of many translator portals and simply go through all the freelancers’ profiles, contacting the ones which seem best suited to the task.
+Visiting translator forums is a good idea, too!
 Sounds easy, but which is really the best?
-We chose Top 5 of them for you.
+We have chosen the Top 5 of them for you.

-In short, translation buyers like you can use this online platform to post translation jobs or browse translator’s directory.
-Because this site is exclusively for translators, not all types of freelance jobs, you won’t have to spend so much time scanning various specializations and looking for the ‘right one’.
+In short, translation buyers like you can use this online platform to post translation jobs or browse a translators’ directory.
+Because this site is exclusively for translators, rather than a wide range of freelancers, you won’t have to spend so much time scanning various specializations and looking for the ‘right fit’.
 The mechanism is very simple – post your project and then wait for translators to bid on it.
 You choose and… bam!
 You have it covered.

-Just as Translator’s Town, Translator’s Base offers an easy way of translation project outsourcing with the bidding system.
-All tools are free: you are finding freelance translators as well as agencies, post projects and then get free quotes through their bidding system.
-You can view and compare bids online, get instant quote on a document translation, you get translation hep for free… Did I mention that you can keep track of translators you contacted and save translators in your address book?
+Just like with Translator’s Town, Translator’s Base offers an easy way of translation project outsourcing with the bidding system included All tools are free: you can find freelance translators and agencies, post projects, and then get free quotes through their bidding system.
+You can view and compare bids online, get an instant quote for a document’s translation, and get translation help for free… Did I mention that you can keep track of the translators you have contacted and save translators in your address book?
 Well, maybe I didn’t, but that’s pretty cool, right?

-With over 300,000 professional translators and translation companies, they call themselves world’s largest community of translators – which we absolutely cannot argue with.
-The fact is that they do deliver a comprehensive network of essential services and resources in Spanish, German, Italian, Chinese, Arabic, Japanese and other languages.
+With over 300,000 professional translators and translation companies, this site calls itself the world’s largest community of translators – which we absolutely cannot argue with.
+They deliver a comprehensive network of essential services and resources in Spanish, German, Italian, Chinese, Arabic, Japanese and numerous other languages.
 Specialties?
 There you go: legal, medical, technical and many, many others.
-Additionally they have translation help network called KudoZ, rate calculator and API.
+Additionally, they have a translation help network called KudoZ, a rate calculator and API.
 If you are looking for some real diversity and choice, proz.com will be a welcoming place for you.
 One word: potent!

-The often called sister website of Proz.com doesn’t really step down when it comes to the number of freelance translators and variety of languages and specialities.
-Rumour has it that if you’re looking for a rarer language combination like Arabic to Chinese or someone with a specific subfield of knowledge, like mechanical engineering, then the popular cafe won’t disappoint you.
-It is relatively easy to navigate and quick look feature gives you the opportunity to see all solutions, despite the old-school design.
-What is worth mentioning is that even though it’s meant for professional and registered translators, amateur translators do get a job from there as well.
+This website, often considered the sister-site of proz.com, is pretty much comparable when it comes to the number of freelance translators and variety of languages and specialties.
+Many believe that if you’re looking for a rarer language combination like Arabic to Chinese, or someone with a specific sub-field of knowledge, like mechanical engineering, then the site won’t disappoint.
+It is relatively easy to navigate and the ‘quick look’ feature gives you the opportunity to see all solutions, in spite of the site’s somewhat ‘old-school’ design.
+What is worth mentioning is that even though this site is meant for professional and registered translators, many amateur translators are also present there looking for work.

 #1.
 Text United

 It’s worth mentioning that we have over 400 verified translators working for us from around the world.
-We have also decided to resign from the standard bidding system!
-How it works then, you ask?
-Well, ordering translation is the easiest thing in here!
+We have also decided to move away from the standard bidding system!
+How does it work then, you ask?
+Well, ordering a translation is the easiest thing in here!
 All you really need to do is drag & drop a file into Text United‘s app.
 It automatically provides you with an estimated time of delivery along with a ballpark quote.
 For dynamic content, we have prepared connectors such as GitHub & BitBucket Integration along with a fully capable API.
-This allows you to connect your digital work environment to Text United and translate anything, on the fly, without having to worry about translation project management.
+This allows you to connect your digital work environment to Text United and translate anything, on the fly, without ever having to worry about translation project management.

 The biggest plus?
-You don’t have to work on different platforms and software with your translators because everything is fully integrated.
-We have CAT tool, we have process review control and full communication mode on 🙂
+You don’t have to work across different platforms and software with your translators, because everything is fully integrated.
+We have a CAT tool, process review control and our communication mode permanently switched to full power 🙂